 Nwetwe Salt Pan Tour:

-The meerkat colony, a group of around 10 meerkats, is tracked daily.
+The meerkat colony is around 10 meerkats.
+Each day a human tracker follows their movements.
 We were able to get up close to the meerkats, as they do not see humans as predators.
 One meerkat will always be on the lookout for land and air predators and the rest of the colony scavenge for food.
 They continue this while switching roles and roaming the prairie until nightfall, where they burrow in a hole and call it a day.
 Witnessing their unique and adorable tendencies was our favorite part of the tour.

-Afterwards, we walked from the edge of the salt pan to your camp setup for the evening.
+Afterwards, we walked from the edge of the salt pan to your camp set up for the evening.
 The crew set up a campfire and already arranged your bedrolls for the evening.
-We enjoyed drinks around the campfire before an excellent 3-course meal was served by the team.
+We enjoyed drinks around the campfire before an excellent 3-course meal.

 Following dinner, we slept under the stars in our personal bedrolls.
-Due to the reflection off the salt pans, the sunrise with incredibly bright.
-We enjoyed some last minute photography on the salt flat before heading back to Gweta.
+Due to the reflection of the salt pans, the sunrise is incredibly bright.
+We enjoyed some last-minute photography on the salt flat before heading back to Gweta.